OrnaOrg/OrnaJS/README.md

  - If you want to create breakpoint, use prefix "reset" as 3 part or "set", like (height_200px_reset600px).
 Prefix reset if low, set if more!
- - Write Orna classes without whitespace.
-Whitespace used, like separator between classes.

-    <div class="ff_Times New Roman">Hello</div> //Wrong, can use only fonts without whitespace in name.
-    <div class="ff_Arial">Hello</div> //Right

 [http://ornaorg.github.io](http://ornaorg.github.io)

 **Bower:** bower install OrnaJS